1.1 Booking Enquiries

 The School may use photographs taken during a student’s stay to illustrate its promotional material.
 If a student wishes that his or her photo should not appear in this material they should write to the School within one month of the photo-shoot.
 These photos have no commercial or contractual value.
 The same applies for video footage taken during a student’s stay.

 The School does not provide supervision to students who have booked an adult course, irrespective of their age.
+The school will require a parental consent form for all students under the age of 18.

 REFER TO *LINK TO BE PROVIDED* FOR DETAILED TERMS AND CONDITIONS RELATING TO INTERNSHIP PROGRAMMES